Travel guide

 Street in Cotonou, Benin, where a traveler uses their eSIM to get internet

-Coverage is concentrated in the southern part of the country, the most populated and touristy strip.
-In Cotonou, Porto-Novo, Abomey-Calavi, and Ouidah, you'll have stable 4G.
-Towards the north (Parakou, Natitingou, Pendjari Park), the network becomes scarcer, and it's advisable to have maps downloaded.
+Coverage is concentrated in the south of the country, which is also the most populated strip and where almost all tourism is concentrated.
+In Cotonou, Porto-Novo, Abomey-Calavi, and Ouidah you will have stable 4G most of the time.
+Towards the north (Parakou, Natitingou, Pendjari National Park) the network becomes scarcer and it is advisable to download maps in advance, because there is not always room for on-the-fly improvisation.

-• Cotonou and metropolitan area: Solid 4G, good for everything.
+• Cotonou and metropolitan area: Solid 4G, suitable for everything, including video calls.

-• Porto-Novo and Ouidah: Reliable coverage in the urban core.
+• Porto-Novo and Ouidah: Reliable coverage in urban areas, slightly weaker in the outskirts.

-• Southern highway axes: Decent signal, with ups and downs.
+• Southern highway axes: Decent signal, with occasional ups and downs between towns.

-• North and natural parks: 3G or no signal in sections; download maps beforehand.
+• North and national parks: 3G or no signal at all for long stretches; download maps before setting off.

-Traveler's tip: before heading to Ganvié (the "African Venice" on Lake Nokoué) or north, download offline maps and inform others of your route.
-On the water and in remote tracks, the signal is intermittent.
+Traveler tip: Before heading to Ganvié (the so-called "African Venice," on Lake Nokoué) or to the north of the country, download offline maps and share your route with someone.
+On the water and on the most remote tracks, the signal is intermittent, and it's not wise to depend on finding coverage exactly when you need it.

 Local operators in Benin

-Benin's mobile market is dominated by two major operators, plus the state operator.
-Travel eSIMs rely on the networks with the best coverage to provide you with the most stable connection available at each point.
+Benin's mobile market is dominated by two large private operators, plus the expanding state-owned operator.
+Travel eSIMs rely on the networks with the best coverage in each area to provide you with the most stable connection available at every point of your journey, without you having to worry about which one to choose.

 MTN Benin Extensive 4G Best overall coverage in the country